Ildemaro Vargas Player Props: Nationals vs. Phillies

 - The pitching staff for the Phillies has a collective 9.4 K/9, the sixth-best in the league.

-- The Phillies have the 15th-ranked team ERA among all MLB pitching staffs (4.19).
+- The Phillies' 4.15 team ERA ranks 15th across all MLB pitching staffs.

-- Phillies pitchers combine to surrender the ninth-fewest home runs in baseball (84 total, 1.1 per game).
+- Phillies pitchers combine to give up 85 home runs (one per game), the eighth-fewest in the league.

-- In his last time out on Saturday, the lefty tossed five innings against the New York Mets, allowing three earned runs while surrendering five hits.
+- In his last time out on Sunday against the New York Mets, the right-hander threw 5 1/3 innings, allowing five earned runs while surrendering nine hits.

-- The 26-year-old has a 4.05 ERA and 9.5 strikeouts per nine innings across three games this season, while giving up a batting average of .220 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.